 Return to top of page

-Scoping as an occupation, affords a person the opportunity to work in a flexible work environment, using cutting-edge technology, in a high-demand, challenging field.
-This program consists of a 6-month intensive curriculum designed to prepare a student to perform computer-aided transcription from a court reporterís notes/audio files into a marketable, finished product.
+Scoping as an occupation affords a person the opportunity to work in a flexible work environment using cutting-edge technology in a high-demand, challenging field.
+This program consists of a 6-month intensive curriculum designed to prepare a student to perform computer-aided transcription from a court reporter’s notes/audio files into a marketable, finished product.

-The curriculum encompasses eight courses: Theory I (learning the language of steno,); Theory II (complex steno stroking patterns); English I (basic parts of grammar); English II (Court Reportersí English); Medical Terminology; Legal Terminology/Case Law; Practical Applications, and Technology.
+The curriculum encompasses eight courses: Theory I (learning the language of steno,); Theory II (complex steno stroking patterns); English I (basic parts of grammar); English II (Court Reporters’ English); Medical Terminology; Legal Terminology/Case Law; Practical Applications; and Technology.

 Students are required to have either a laptop or a desktop computer as well as high-speed Internet access.
-Students will be required to provide the required textbook for each academic.
+Students will be required to provide the required textbooks for each academic.

 Return to top of page

-Communication Access Realtime Translation/Captioning Training (D401) is designed for a student who wishes to enter the field of communication access realtime transcription (assisting visually or hearing-impaired clientele), or broadcast captioning (designed to enter the field of television and/or media broadcast captioning).
-This program of study is also offered in online format as CART/Captioning Training Online (D402).
+Communication Access Realtime Translation/Captioning Training (D402) is designed for a student who wishes to enter the field of communication access realtime transcription (assisting visually or hearing-impaired clientele), or broadcast captioning (designed to enter the field of television and/or media broadcast captioning).

 Return to top of page

-Voice Writing CR Training (E101) (Distance Learning) is designed for a student who is a new entry into the voice writing court reporter training curriculum, with no previous foundation.
+Voice Writing CR Training (E101) is designed for a student who is a new entry into the voice writing court reporter training curriculum, with no previous foundation.